maximilianh/cellBrowser/README.md

     cd ~/cellData
     rsync -Lavzp genome-test.gi.ucsc.edu::cells/datasets/pbmc3k ./pbmc3k/ --progress
     cd pbmc3k

+Write an empty scanpy.conf:

+    cbScanpy --init

+Edit the scanpy.conf file and adapt it to your needs.
+Then:

-    ../../cellBrowser/src/cbScanpy -e filtered_gene_bc_matrices/hg19/matrix.mtx -o scanpyout -n pbmc3k
+    cbScanpy -e filtered_gene_bc_matrices/hg19/matrix.mtx -o scanpyout -n pbmc3k cd scanpyout
-    cd scanpyout
-    ../../cellBrowser/src/cbBuild -o ~/public_html/cb
+    cbBuild -o ~/public_html/cb

 Currently only the genes are exported that were used by Scanpy and only their normalized and log'ed value.
 This has advantages, but also disadvantages.
-I am looking forward on your feedback on how this should be done ideally.
+Contact us if you have an opinion on how this should best be shown.

 ### Convert an existing Scanpy object to a cell browser

+The cbScanpy wrapper runs some generic analysis steps with very crude default values.
+If you have done the analysis already, you can build a cellbrowser from your existing Scanpy object.

 From Jupyter or Python3, create a data directory with the tab-sep files:

-    sys.path.append("cellbrowser/src/cbPyLib")
     from cellbrowser import cellbrowser
     # convert to tsv files and create a cellbrowser.conf
-    cellbrowser.scanpyToTsv(adata, "scanpyOut", "myDataset")
+    cellbrowser.scanpyToTsv(adata, "scanpyOut", "myScanpyDataset")

-Then, build the cell browser into a html directory, from a Unix Shell:
+Then, build the cell browser into a html directory, from Jupyter:

+    cellbrowser.cbBuild(["scanpyOut/cellbrowser.conf"], "~/public_html/cells", 8888)

+Or from a Unix Shell:

-    cbBuild -i scanpyOut/cellbrowser.conf -o ~/public_html/cb/ -p 8888
+    cbBuild -i scanpyOut/cellbrowser.conf -o ~/public_html/cells/ -p 8888

-Or from Jupyter:

-    cellbrowser.cbBuild(["scanpyOut/cellbrowser.conf"], "~/public_html/cb", 8888)

 ### Import a CellRanger directory

+Find the cellranger OUT directory, it contains an "analysis" directory and also a subdirectory "filtered_gene_bc_matrices".
+From there, convert the cellranger files to tab-separated files, then run cbBuild on these:

     cbImportCellranger -i inputDir -o outputDir
     cd outputDir
-    cbBuild -o ~/public_html/cb
+    cbBuild -o ~/public_html/cells

 ### Import a Seurat object